Blanding’s Turtle

 Size: 6 – 10.8” (adult carapace length)

-Status: Vulnerable and generally in decline at periphery of range.
-Destruction and degradation of wetlands and adjacent uplands has led to local extirpation in many areas, though this species can be relatively common where suitable habitat exists.
+Status: Vulnerable and generally declining at periphery of their range.
+Destruction and degradation of wetlands and adjacent uplands has led to local extirpation in many areas though this species can be relatively common where suitable habitat exists.

 Habitat:

-Shallow, weedy waters such as ponds, marshes, swamps, and lake inlets and coves.
+Inhabit shallow, weedy waters such as ponds, marshes, fens, swamps, and lake inlets and coves.
 Sometimes found in rivers but mainly active in backwaters, embayments, and sloughs.
 Terrestrial movement is common in the spring mating period.

 Adult Coloration:

-Carapace black or brown, often marked with highly variable pattern of tan or yellowish spots or streaks.
-Plastron yellowish, with dark blotch at outer rear edge of each scute.
-Rarely, dark color may cover most or all of the plastron.
-Top and sides of head black, brown, or olive, with yellowish or brownish spots or mottling, while chin, throat, and lower neck are bright yellow.
+The carapace is black or grown often marked with a variable pattern of tan or yellowish spots or streaks.
+The plastron is yellowish with a dark blotch at the outer rear edge of each scute.
+Although rare, a dark coloration may cover most or all of the plastron.
+The top and sides of the head are black, brown, or olive with yellowish or brownish spots or mottling while the chin, throat, and lower neck are bright yellow.

 Adult Characteristics:

-Moderately high, domed carapace is elongate and quite smooth, without keels or sculpturing.
-Plastron usually with well-defined annuli and a shallow V-shaped notch at tail.
-Most adults have hinge between pectoral and abdominal scutes, with flexibility varying greatly.
-Head flat, with short rounded snout.
-Neck relatively long.
-Upper jaw notched at the front, giving this species a permanent “smile.”
-Males have a moderately concave plastron and a wide tail.
+A moderately high, domed carapace that is elongate and smooth without keels or sculpturing.
+The plastron usually has well-defined annuli and a shadow V-shaped notch at the tail.
+Most adults have a hinge between the pectoral and abdominal scutes with varying flexibility.
+The head is flat with a short, rounded snout.
+The neck is relatively long.
+The upper jaw is notched at the front giving the species a permanent “smile.”
+Males have a moderately concave plastron and a wide tail with the vent beyond the edge of the carapace.
+Females have a flatter plastron with a narrow tail with the vent at or beneath the edge of the carapace.

 Juvenile Characteristics:

-Gray, brown, or black carapace, 1.2 – 1.4” long, with low keel and sometimes a light spot in the center of each scute.
-Plastron usually with black central blotch rimmed by yellow or cream color.
-Tail proportionally longer and thicker than in adult.
-Often more brightly marked overall than adults and carapace scutes may show distinct growth rings.
+The carapace can be grey, brown, or black, that is 1.2 – 1.4” long with a low keel and sometimes a light spot in the center of each scute.
+The plastron has a black central blotch that is rimmed by yellow or cream color.
+The tail is proportionally longer and thinner than an adult.
+Often, they are more brightly marked overall than adults and the carapace scutes may show distinct growth rings.

 Species Confused With:

-Wood Turtles have a lower, more sculptured carapace and an unhinged plastron.
-Spotted Turtles are much smaller and have larger, more rounded spots on the head and carapace and also lack a plastral hinge.
-Eastern Box Turtle has a hooked (not notched) upper jaw and generally does not have a solid yellow throat and neck.
+Wood Turtles have a lower, broader, more sculptured carapace and an unhinged plastron.
+Spotted Turtles are much smaller and have larger, more rounded spots on the head and carapace while lacking a plastral hinge.
+The Eastern Box Turtle has a hooked (not notched) upper jaw and generally does not have a solid yellow throat and neck.

 References: